 Insulation plays an important role in improving the energy efficiency and thermal performance of a building throughout its lifespan.
 But, how long does insulation maintain its impact – and how can we measure its durability?

-The durability and longevity of building insulation depend on the material specified.
-ROCKWOOL stone wool insulation, for example, has proven to retain its thermal properties for at least 50 years*.
+The durability and longevity of insulation depend on the material specified.
+ROCKWOOL stone wool insulation, for example, has proven to retain its thermal, mechanical, and fire performance characteristics for at least 65 years*.

 In practice this means that ROCKWOOL stone wool insulation provides thermal benefits long into a building’s lifespan, reducing the need for costly maintenance and remedial works.
 In this ROCKWOOL Technical Bulletin, learn how durability is defined for building insulation – and examine the test evidence supporting the lifespan of ROCKWOOL stone wool insulation.